SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Price Computation:

-\paragraph{Iterative Price Adjustment} If the net demand of an asset is positive, then more units of the asset are demanded from the auctioneer than are supplied to it (so the auctioneer has a deficit).
-In response, the auctioneer raises the price of the asset.
-Otherwise, the auctioneer has a surplus, so it lowers the price of the asset (\S \ref{apx:tatmods} gives the precise update formula).
+\paragraph{Iterative Price Adjustment.} If more units of an asset are demanded from the auctioneer than are supplied to it (a positive net demand, meaning a deficit for the auctioneer), then the auctioneer raises the price of the asset.
+Otherwise, the auctioneer has a surplus, so it lowers the price of the asset.
+Implementing this process effectively requires careful numerical normalization in response to differences in prices and trade volumes, which we describe in detail in \S \ref{sec:priceupdate}.

 \Tat{} repeats this process until the current set of prices is sufficiently close to the market clearing prices (or it hits a timeout).
 Specifically, \Tat{} iterates until it has a set of prices such that, if the auctioneer charges a commission of $\varepsilon$, then there is a way to execute offers such that: